Jones Bar-B-Q - Kansas City, Kansas

 It isn't worth waiting an hour and a half to get the food.
 It is good, but other than the wonderful story and the two neat ladies who operate the restaurant, there is little to make it stand out from other area barbecue restaurants.
 You can feel the love.

-We last visited Jones Bar-B-Q during a weekday lunch hour in September 2020.
-It appear COVID19 has impacted their business and there was no line most of the time we were there.
+We last visited Jones Bar-B-Q during a weekday lunch hour in May 2021.
+The line is now much shorter and there was no line part of the time we were there.
 We suspect that is not true on Saturday.

 Of the other meats we tried, the rib tips and turkey were our favorites.
 The only sides which we have had are the fries, which are just cooked from frozen and nothing special, and the beans, which some of liked and some did not.

-We visited early on a Saturday morning and found only 4 items available, Chicken wings, rib tips, cake and a sandwich.
-It wasn't easy to read what the prices are, but we bought the last wing package, which turned out to have two smoked wings, a small serving of beans, pickles, bread and sauce for $4.00.
+We tried the vending machines early on a Saturday morning and found only 4 items available, Chicken wings, rib tips, cake and a sandwich.
+The glass is a little hard to see through and it wasn't easy to read what the prices are, but we bought the last wing package, which turned out to have two smoked wings, a small serving of beans, pickles, bread and sauce for $4.00.